-Ever since moving to Jackson Heights, Queens, I've developed an addiction.
+Ever since moving to Jackson Heights, Queens, I've developed a craving.
 No, not to those dollar-a-dance "gentlemen's clubs" along Roosevelt Avenue.
-I've become addicted to cemitas, the glorious sandwich from Puebla, Mexico.
+I've become attached to cemitas, the glorious sandwich from Puebla, Mexico.
 I'm pretty much convinced that it's the greatest sandwich ever created anywhere in the world.
 (I'm also convinced that anyone who thinks New York has no good Mexican food has failed to understand that, since the majority of Mexicans in New York come from Puebla, the food from that region should be the litmus test here, and I'm confident that one bite of a cemita will silence even the most outspoken critic.)

 The beauty of the cemita is that it's so fully packed with insanely delicious toppings that it's great no matter what the meat inside is.
 I know this from experience: I've eaten cemitas filled with tongue, with goat, and with steak; I've eaten cemitas al pastor and cemitas with milanesa (breaded beef cutlet).
 They're all winners.